HYPERTEGRITY-AG/OpenSim/README.md

                         Only in conjunction with '-u/--unlimited': Stops after the given time in seconds.
   -t name, --tenant name
-                        [Only NGSI!]
+                        [Only NGSI-V2!]
 This tenant-name will be used as service- name in Orion Context Broker.
-  -y name, --type name  [Only NGSI!]
+  -y name, --type name  [Only NGSI-V2!]
 If set, this type-name will be used in the
                         payload.
   -an name,type,number[,max-number], --attribute-number name,type,number[,max-number]
                         Define a number attribute used for the payload by 'name'